arkits/tuberc/README.md

 ## Setup

-Following are the instruction to fork and setup TubeC by yourself.
+Following are the instruction to fork and setup TubeC by yourself -

 * Setup a project on Google Cloud Platform - https://console.cloud.google.com/projectcreate
 * From the API manager on Google Cloud Platform,